Skip to content

 Dot com crash vs. crypto crash similarities

-The cryptocurrency and Bitcoin (BTC) boom, which started around 2019 and lasted through the Covid-19 pandemic until January 2022, has been recently compared to the dot com boom, where the prices of cryptocurrencies, altcoins, and other digital assets like NFTs spiked in a steeper-than-average bull market, subsequently crashing after highly speculative investments craze.
+The cryptocurrency and Bitcoin (BTC) boom, which started around 2019 and lasted through the Covid-19 pandemic until January 2022, has been compared to the dot com boom, where the prices of cryptocurrencies, altcoins, and other digital assets like NFTs spiked in a steeper-than-average bull market, subsequently crashing after highly speculative investments craze.

 Recommended video: How the crypto collapse compares to the dotcom bubble